Home

 }

 As you can see, we just call the trace function again (line 16) and set the variable vis to false if the trace function returns true (the intersection point is in shadow, thus the point is not illuminated by the directional light source) and true otherwise (the intersection point is not in shadow, thus the point is illuminated by the light source).
-All there is left to do is multiply the color of the intersection point by the result of this variable.
+All that is left to do is multiply the color of the intersection point by the result of this variable.
 If the point is in shadow, the point is black.
 If vis is set to true, then the color of the point is left unchanged (line 17).

 Optimizations

-Figure 3: semi-transparent surfaces block light partially.
+Figure 3: Semi-transparent surfaces block light partially.

 Shadow-Acne: Avoiding Self-Intersection